MateuSpencer/PhotosApp/docs/user_guide.md

 - Authentication is simulated (no actual backend validation)
 - Media upload is not fully implemented
-- Sample data is used instead of real database content
 - External service integration (Google Photos, iCloud) is not implemented

 ## Next Steps